 One of Chula Vista’s finest to ever set foot on a board, Tommy Sandoval or ‘T-GUNZ’, is an absolute maniac on four wheels.
 His relentless shredding assualt must be seen in person to truly grasp the extent of his skating’s insanity.
 No hesitation, 100% anihilation, leaving no spot unscathed in his wake.
 Tommy man-handles the big rails, stairs and gaps, but also effortlessly makes tricks look smooth on ledges and manual pads as well.
 Tommy’s a loving father, inspired chef, reggae music lover, and good homie to his Chula posse for life.

-One of the newer Zero team additions, Dane is a good example of a mix of old style of Zero work ethic mixed with today’s contemporary approach to mixing tech in with gnar.
+Dane is a good example of a mix of old style Zero work ethic and today’s contemporary approach to mixing tech in with gnar.
 Burman keeps it fun the whole way through with a unique personality and sense of humor, which perhaps can be partially attributed to him hailing from Australia.
-Dane is definitely one to watch for where Zero riders will be taking skating in the future.
+Look out for another heavy Dane part in No Cash Value.

 Brockman is possesed to skate and there’s no other way to put it, dark forces just may be afoot when James is barreling toward the precocious obstacles which he chooses to make his prey.
 If the world were Brockman’s oyster, then his skating would crash down on the unsuspecting spots like an unholy apoccolyptic tidal-wave.
 The crazy part is, along the way James might take some horrific slams and climb right back up the stairs for another go at it without a second thought.
 This sort of lights-out determination yields way to super heavy video parts.
 If you need something to bring out the demons in you before you go do battle with the hammer gods in the streets, then fire up one of Brockman’s sections and really get stoked.